kleinesfilmroellchen/sof-language/README.md

 This document will not explain the concept of a stack, please consult The Internet for information on stacks in computer science.

+**This is a Work In Progress (WIP).
+Currently, the language is not turing-complete (lacks any method of control flow divergence, decision-making etc.), which is the main goal at the present time.
+Also, the program is extremely buggy and should not be used for anything serious.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

 ### Installation and CLI usage

 This is an Eclipse project, so I recommend cloning it with git and importing it into your workspace (again, there are great explanations for both of these).
 The command line tool currently supports the following arguments and options (taken from help output):